How to set up and use eSIM on Android

 There are benefits, and headaches to using an eSIM

-While touted for its versatility and ease of use, not everything is rosy in the world of using an eSIM.
-For instance, if you have an iPhone 14 or iPhone 15, are using an eSIM, and want to switch to an Android phone, the process is a pain in the neck.
-Even with Google or Samsung's built-in eSIM transfer tools, the process will likely result in you needing to call your carrier or go into a store.
+Using an eSIM has benefits, but it's not all a walk in the park when setting it up.
+For instance, if you have an iPhone 14 or iPhone 15 in the US, are using an eSIM, and want to switch to an Android phone, the process is a pain in the neck.
+Even with Google or Samsung's built-in eSIM transfer tools, you will likely need to call your carrier or go into a store.

-But as already stated, there are plenty of benefits to using eSIM, and things should only get better as support for the tech improves.
+However, as already stated, there are plenty of benefits to using eSIM, and things should only improve as tech support improves.

 Andrew Myrick is a Senior Editor at Android Central.
 He enjoys everything to do with technology, including tablets, smartphones, and everything in between.
 Perhaps his favorite past-time is collecting different headphones, even if they all end up in the same drawer.